fkchang/opal-irb/README.md

 -------
 * Figure out how to keep variables -- DONE 6/10/2013, thx @adambeynon
 * have it automatically know when a complete ruby expression is there instead of multi line mode like irb -- CLOSE ENOUGH 6/21/2013 via jqconsole
-* Make a gem - DONE 6/23/2013 1st for use in opal-inspector
+* Make a gem - DONE 6/23/2013 1st for use in opal-inspector, made into a bonafide gem 9/1/15
 * Hook into smalltalk style object browser for opal that I plan to write - STARTED
 * Some demos to show how convenient it can be - DONE 7/19/2013 - you tube video overview
 * Add more irb/pry functionality
-  * tab completion
+  * tab completion - DONE
   * cd ls
   * show source via source maps and opal-inspector
 * Make embeddable in any app STARTED 7/30/2013, made embeddable into lisso 2/4/2014